agl-alexglopez/heap-allocator-workshop/README.md

 1. **[Read the wiki](https://github.com/agl-alexglopez/heap-allocator-workshop/wiki)**.
 I have an accompanying writeup for every allocator implemented in this repository as well as more conceptual writeups for more abstract CS concepts like Red Black Trees, Splay Trees, and Segregated Lists.
 2. Plot performance.
 Run the `plot.cc` program.
 It gathers all available allocators and compares their performance across, malloc, realloc, free, or any specific script you have in mind.
 We can even see how we stack up against `libc`! **Before trying to plot the allocators be sure to generate any extra scripts that are missing.** By default I don't include all the script files because some are very large.
 Follow directions in the script generation section below to generate the missing scripts.
 3. Print internal data structures.
 Every allocator is responsible for implementing its own debugging functions, both logical and visual.
-The `print_peaks.c` program provides a peak into these internal representations in a controlled manner.
+The `peaks.cc` program provides a peak into these internal representations in a controlled manner.
 This is a fun program to run for the tree based allocators.
 4. Read the tests.
 If you have ideas for your own allocator, read how they are tested.
 The Google Test framework provides a basic set of expectations for the core `malloc`, `realloc`, and `free` functions with additional behaviors enforced like coalescing.
 The `ctest.cc` program is the correctness check that is essential for debugging implementations.

 ## Create